 nol kyoto sanjo is a chic boutique hotel inspired by traditional Japanese design in the Kawaramachi area.
 The building was a traditional machiya townhouse that was once used as a shop for sake brewery.
 Today, the hotel adopted the same “machiya-zukuri” aesthetics but with a modern twist.

 The boutique hotel has 48 well-designed modern rooms.
-I chose the Tsuboyu Superior room which is 26 sqm room with twin beds, sitting area, a round Hiba wood tub and ensuite bathroom, a washer dryer and microwave.
+I chose the Tsuboyu Superior Room, a 26 sqm room with twin beds, a sitting area, a round Hiba wood tub, an ensuite bathroom, a washer-dryer, and a microwave.

 nol kyoto sanjo: highlights and lowlights